justinnoel/hono-cloudflare-pages-ssr/README.md

 ### Environment Variables

-Rather than use a `.env` file, this project uses the `.dev.vars` file.
+Rather than use a `.env` file, this project uses a `.dev.vars` file.
 All "secrets" or other environment variables should be added to this file.
 During development, Wrangler automatically makes these variables available to the project in `c.env.`

 For real projects, this file should **NOT** be added to your Git repository.
 It should be added to the `.gitignore` file.